Destiny-02/P4P/data/README.md

 # The data folder

-The data folder will contain all the data files that are used by `basic.py`.
+The data folder will contain all the data files that is used by `tool.py`.
 If this repo gets to large, we can update the `.gitignore`.

 # Folder structure